mnzaki/worklog/README.md

     work since yyyy-mm-dd          -- list all tasks since the given date work sum                       -- Sum of work time, grouped by day

+If you install parsedatetime from https://github.com/bear/parsedatetime you can also do:

+    work since yesterday
+    work since 2 days ago
+    work since last monday

 Yep, that's about it.

 More fun